Unmissable locations for your next Wales Campervan Road Trip

 On your campervan trip, make sure to plan your visit to one of the many castles dotted across the land.
 With over 600 of the incredible structures throughout the country you’ll never be too far away from one!

-From our depot in Conwy, North Wales here are our travel suggestions:
+For a Wales road trip, here are our travel suggestions:

 1) Snowdonia (North Wales)– Snowdonia is the UK’s 3rd largest National Park with over 823 square miles, 15 mountains scaling 3000ft (Including Mount Snowden, Wales and England’s largest mountain) and over 1,947 miles of public footpaths.
 It’s not hard to see why this is one of Wales most visited areas and amazing for campervan travel.